Dandruff During Pregnancy – Causes and Remedies

 Is It Safe to Use Medicated Dandruff Shampoos?

+Experiencing dandruff while pregnant or dry scalp during pregnancy is quite common.
 If regular shampoos are ineffective in treating your condition, dandruff shampoos that are available at medical stores should be a good alternative.
-Remember that all dandruff shampoos are different and a little bit of experimentation will be needed before you arrive at one that suits you.
+You need to use pregnancy-safe dandruff shampoos.
+Remember that all dandruff shampoos are different, and a little bit of experimentation will be needed before you arrive at one that suits you.
 In case of any kind of irritation like itching, burning or stinging, or redness, stop its use and speak to your doctor about it.

 1. Ketoconazole Shampoos